-Bill Papas’ artistic reputation was established in the sixties and seventies as England’s premier cartoonist and book illustrator.
-In the early 70s Bill retired from the stress of the news paper work and moved, with his wife Tessa to Ermioni, the village in the Peloponnesus that his father had left in 1900.
-He was only 43 at the time but claimed it was foolish to retire at 65 as how could one at that age fully “enjoy wine, women and boats”.
+Bill Papas’s artistic reputation was established in the 1960s and 70s as England’s premier cartoonist and book illustrator.
+Upon retirement, Bill and his wife Tessa moved to Ermioni, the village in the Peloponnesus that his father had left in 1900.

 He, Papas, is a highly distinguished and original artist, whose work, I firmly believe, is not only of significance of its time, but will make an important contribution to the journalistic history of that time.

 Alan Coren, editor Punch Magazine, London